YuriODev/python-st-ignatius-03-iterations-and-loops/examples/README.md

 </details>

-## Problem 20: Quiz Winner Determination
+## Example 20: Quiz Winner Determination

 **Problem:** High school students took part in a computer science quiz.
 They had to answer 20 questions.
 The winner of the quiz is the participant who correctly answered the most questions.
 How many questions did the winner answer correctly?
 If there are participants in the quiz who could not give a correct answer to any of the questions, print Yes, otherwise print No. It is guaranteed that there are participants who correctly answered at least one question.
 The program receives the number of quiz participants `n` (1 ≤ `n` ≤ 50) as input, then for each participant, the number of questions they answered correctly is entered.